peterwade153/house-bob/README.md

 Run migrations with the command below

 <pre>
-python manage.py migrate
+make migrate
 </pre>

 Create a superuser to access to the admin page, run the command to register.
 <pre>
-python manage.py createsuperuser
+make superuser
 </pre>

 To crawl properties with the command below

 <pre>
-python manage.py crawl
+make crawl
 </pre>

 To view the crawled properties, run the server
 <pre>
-python manage.py runserver
+make start
 </pre>

 Visit `127.0.0.1/admin` and login with the superuser account credentials, created earlier.
 Properties can also be added / removed from here